ShiloBuchnik/game-of-life/README.md

 ## Functionalities
 - The board is infinite, resizable and draggable by mouse clicks and `WASD` keys.
 - You can speed up the simulation by pressing `X`, or speed down by pressing `Z`.
+- You can zoom-in and zoom-out on the grid by scrolling the mouse wheel.
 - A `patterns` directory is included in the release, with all the pre-defined patterns, in [.rle format](https://conwaylife.com/wiki/Run_Length_Encoded),
   divided to sub-directories by [type](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns).
 You can add a pre-defined pattern in 2 ways:
   - Create one with the GUI: